Freediver descending into deep blue Malaysian waters

 Begin

-Five quiet minutes.
-Eight questions.
-We'll match you to the programme built for the man you are becoming.
+We'll match you to the programme built for the person you are becoming.